 How do I write?

 The fourth common aspect is that academic texts put forward arguments.
 As a writer you want to convince the reader that you relate to what you have studied in a certain way.
-Satu Manninen’s lecture “Structuring an argument” provides tips on how to build a credible argument on a scientific basis (5 min):
+Watch this film from Lund university with Satu Manninen’s lecture “Structuring an argument”.
+It provides tips on how to build a credible argument on a scientific basis (5 min):